 Although Acer had a negative reputation a few years back, they have really come up in terms of reliability and build quality.
 I would consider Acer as a viable option for creatives and non-techies alike.

 This company is not to be confused with Acer.
 Asus may be pronounced any number of ways, but few can argue that they make a great computer.
-This would probably be my first choice for a Windows laptop.
 I have used their motherboards and components in custom-built computers for years and really like their emphasis on performance and attention to detail.
 Their ROG series (stands for Republic of Gamers) would be a great option for creative professionals due to their focus on high-performance components, which happen to be just as good for creatives and designers as they are for gamers.
+But their latest computers seem to be lacking the build quality they used to be known for.

 The maker of Windows entered the hardware market years ago, but in the last two years, they began stepping up their game and targeting creative professionals with earnest.
 The Surface line is nothing short of incredible, especially with the Surface Pen and other accessories that will benefit creative projects.
 The Surface Studio is even more impressive and absolutely engineered with creative pros in mind.
 The ability to run full Adobe apps on a tablet that can be easily thrown into a camera bag is an appealing idea to professionals and students alike.
 If you go the Surface route, order one with slightly higher specs than you think you will need, as they are not upgradable, and this would allow you some room to grow into it.